 Semester in Edinburgh (Political Internship)The University of Edinburgh offers qualified undergraduates the opportunity to serve as interns to members of the Scottish Parliament (MSPs) in a semester-length program.
 In the first five weeks of the program, students enroll in three courses providing a background in British politics and Scottish politics and government.
 Following completion of the course work, students will be assigned to an MSP, under whose direction they complete a research project.
 Students earn a maximum of 13.5 USC units.
 Strong candidates should have at least two previous courses and on-the-ground experience relating to politics.

 Semester or Year in Cape TownStudents may spend a semester or year studying at the University of Cape Town (UCT) through the Council on International Educational Exchange.
 Situated on the southern tip of Africa, Cape Town is a vibrant multicultural city and is also a microcosm of the challenges facing the country: how to successfully operate within a global economy while at the same time grappling with the vast socioeconomic inequalities that are the legacy of the colonial and apartheid past.
 All program participants are required to take at least one course with specific African content.
 Courses may be taken in all UCT faculties except health sciences and law.
-Students live with South African or other international students in residence halls or apartments close to campus.
+Students live with South African or other international students in residence halls, with other American students in apartments close to campus, or with a South African host family.
 Students must have at least junior standing at the start of the program.

 Semester or Year in SeoulStudents who have completed two semesters of college-level Korean have the opportunity to spend a semester or year at Yonsei University in Seoul.
 Students enroll in a Korean language course and two or three English-taught Asian studies courses available from the following areas: anthropology, art history, business, economics, history, international relations, literature, philosophy, politics, religion, and sociology.
 Students live in the international student dormitory on campus.